10 mistakes startups make when building with GenAI

 Mistake 9.
 Security as an afterthought

-Security often takes a backseat until something breaks.
-In January 2025, Chinese AI startup DeepSeek faced a "large-scale" cyberattack that forced the company to limit new user registrations.
+In January 2025, for instance, Chinese AI startup DeepSeek faced a large-scale cyberattack that forced the company to limit new user registrations.
 This attack coincided with DeepSeek's AI assistant becoming the top-rated free app on the U.S. Apple App Store, leading to significant website outages.

 Mistake 10.
 Blind trust in AI results

-Startups deploy AI-powered assistants and copilots but rarely question the accuracy of their outputs.
-AI hallucinations, confident but incorrect responses, happen between 3% and 10% of the time, depending on the model.
+Many founders don’t validate results before shipping AI-driven products, which we see across the most common AI pitfalls.
+AI hallucinations happen between 3% and 10% of the time, depending on the model.
 GPT-4’s hallucination rate is around 3%, while Google’s PaLM 2 reportedly reaches 27%.

 AI hallucination leaderboard